 One agile artifact that is vital for innovation teams is the backlog.
-A backlog is simply a list of, in the case of software development, user-centered pieces of functionality that are stack-rank ordered by priority to develop.
+In the case of software development, a backlog is simply a list of user-centered features that are stack-rank ordered by priority to develop.
 The backlog is regularly groomed: Items are added, re-prioritized, or removed based on what the team knows at the moment.

 Successful innovation teams work in a similar way.
 As you get rolling, new ideas will be coming in, other ideas will suddenly seem not-so-important anymore, and conditions in your company or in your industry will change.
 A backlog and a regular process of grooming gives you a wonderful way to embrace that constant state of change.